hydrusnetwork/hydrus/docs/index.md

 I am continually working on the software and try to put out a new release every Wednesday by 8pm EST. Executable releases are available for Windows and Linux, but the program is in python, so you can also just run it straight from the source code in Windows, Linux, or macOS.
 I welcome feedback of any sort and will try to get back to any pings every Saturday.

-The client can download files and parse tags and other metadata from a number of websites, including the popular imageboards and boorus, and some gallery sites.
-It can be extended to download from more locations using easily shareable user-made downloaders.
+The client can download files and parse tags and other metadata from simple websites using easily shareable user-made downloaders.
 It can also be set to 'subscribe' to any gallery search, repeating it every few days to keep up with new results.

 The program's emphasis is on your freedom.
 You control everything, and the program never phones home.
 In the same way, it is quite an advanced program, and not a beautiful one, so it isn't for everyone.
 Try it out, see if you like it!